Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Sept.
 17, 2024

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Grades are used in education the world over, but why?
+Ask Rachel anything Grades are used in education the world over, but why?
 With the growing mental health crisis in teenagers I've been exploring how experts are asking whether perhaps it's time we looked again at the role grades play in helping or hindering the learning of our children.
-In my interview with Josh Eyler, author of Failing Our Future: How Grades Harm Students, and What We Can Do about It we discuss the…
+In my interview with Josh Eyler, author of Failing Our Future: How Grades Harm Students, and What We Can Do about It we discuss the negative impact of grades on students.
+Eyler argues that the focus…

 Listen to the Episode